 Trash Containers in Street

-Trash containers should not be placed curbside for collection any sooner than 12 hours before the scheduled day of collection and returned to a location adjacent to the dwelling or stored out of public view no later than 12 hours after service.
+Trash containers should not be placed curbside for collection any sooner than 12 hours before the scheduled day of collection and returned to a location adjacent to the dwelling no later than 12 hours after service.

 Allowing graffiti to exist in public view is detrimental to the property, encourages criminal activity in the area, and is an eye sore for the community.
 Bryan Code prohibits a property owner to permit graffiti to remain on his/her property.
 The City’s Graffiti Abatement Program follows state law in assisting property owners with removing graffiti.
 Report graffiti to the Public Works Call Center at (979) 209-5900 or by using Help Bryan!